Composing a Symphony of Pastel Salvias Including Elk Rainbow Sages

 - Pale woodland pastels from Far Eastern countries including China and Japan

 - Jame Sage Hybrids (Salvia x jamensis spp.), including many in the new Flowers by the Sea series of Elk Rainbow Sages.

 While touring our catalog, you'll notice that many of our plants are not available all year long.
 This makes it possible to stretch resources and offer a wider range of plants.
-Here is more information about our Limited Availability Policy.
-If you place a pre-order for an out-of-stock plant, you receive an email alert as soon as that plant is available once again.
+Here is more information about our Spring Limited Availability program.

 California Fragrant Pastels